-For further information on the New Colombo Plan please refer to the DFAT New Colombo Plan website or contact Tiffany Forbes, Centre for University Partnerships, email@example.com, (03) 5327 9009
+For further information on the New Colombo Plan please refer to the information sheet (pdf, 4.7mb), the DFAT New Colombo Plan website or contact Tiffany Forbes, Centre for University Partnerships, firstname.lastname@example.org, (03) 5327 9009

-Endeavour Mobility Grants funded by the Australian Government support Australian undergraduate, postgraduate and VET students to undertake study experiences overseas.
+These grants are funded by the Australian Government to support Australian undergraduate, postgraduate and VET students to undertake study experiences overseas.
 Endeavour Mobility Grants are from $2000 to $5000 depending on the type of study experience you will be undertaking.

-FedUni currently has 3 grants available up to $5000 for students to undertake an exchange program in France.
-Students are able to choose from one of our 5 French exchange partners.
+FedUni currently has three grants available up to $5000 for students to undertake an exchange program in France.
+Students are able to choose from one of our five French exchange partners.

 For more information about the grants to France, please refer to the France Endeavour Mobility Grants information sheet (pdf, 320kb) for more information on our French exchange partners, eligibility criteria and the application process.

-To be considered for an Endeavour Mobility Grant to France for Semester 2, 2018, your application for exchange must be received by the Centre for University Partnerships by the 16th of March.
+To be considered for an Endeavour Mobility Grant to France for Semester 2, 2018, your application for exchange must be received by the Centre for University Partnerships by 16 March.